immersve/immersve-docs/docs/guides/authentication.md

 2. Invoke the wallet's message signing capability to get a signature for the given challenge message.
 The specific nature of the invocation of the message signing function is specific to the particular wallet in use.

-    For a quick start Metamask users can sign the challenge message using this [CodePen](https://codepen.io/imsv/full/zYMpExJ).
-Alternatively use this Node.js script to create your own wallet and sign the challenge.
+    For a quick start, Metamask users can sign the challenge message using this [CodePen](https://codepen.io/imsv/full/zYMpExJ).
+Alternatively, use this Node.js script to create a wallet and sign the challenge.
       <details>
       <summary>Signing Script</summary>